Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Introduction

 \section{Introduction}

-The problem of visiting a given set of places and returning to the starting point, while minimizing the total cost, is known as the \textsc{TravelingSalespersonProblem} (\TSP, for short).
-The problem was independently formulated by Hamilton and Kirkman in the 1800s and has been extensively studied since.
-Many versions of this problem exist, motivated by applications in various areas, such as delivery planning, stock cutting, and DNA reconstruction.
-In the classical version, an instance of the problem is specified as a graph whose vertices represent the {\em cities} (places to be visited) and weights on the edges represent the cost of moving from one city to another.
-One is asked to find the minimum cost tour (optimization version) or to decide whether a tour having at most some cost exists (decision version) subject to the constraint that every city is visited {\em exactly} once.
-Karp proved in 1972 that the Hamiltonian Cycle problem is NP-hard, which implies that TSP is NP-hard~\cite{karp1972reducibility}.
-On the positive side, while the trivial algorithm has a factorial running time (evaluating all permutations of the visit order), Held and Karp presented in~\cite{heldkarp62} in 1962 a dynamic programming algorithm running in time $O(n^22^n)$, which as of today remains the fastest known deterministic algorithm (a faster randomized algorithm was proposed by Björklund~\cite{bjorklund}).
-TSP was subsequently shown to be inapproximable (unless $P = NP$) by Orponen and Manilla in 1990~\cite{orponenmannila90}.
+The problem of visiting a given set of locations and returning to the starting point, while minimizing the total cost, is known as the \textsc{Traveling Salesperson Problem} (\TSP, for short).
+The problem was independently formulated by Hamilton and Kirkman in the 1800s~\cite{biggs1986graph} and has been extensively studied since then.
+Many versions of this problem exist, motivated by applications in fields as varied as delivery planning~\cite{chalasani1999approximating}, stock cutting~\cite{sonawane2020optimizing}, and DNA computation/reconstruction~\cite{mallen2013dna, narayanan1998dna}.
+In the original version, an instance of the problem is equivalent to a graph whose vertices represent the {\em cities} (places to be visited) and whose weights on the edges represent the cost of moving from one city to another.
+The goal is to find the minimum cost tour (optimization version) or to decide whether a tour having at most some cost exists (decision version) subject to the constraint that every city is visited {\em exactly} once.
+Karp proved that the Hamiltonian Cycle problem is NP-hard, which implies that TSP is NP-hard~\cite{karp1972reducibility}.
+On the positive side, while the trivial algorithm has a factorial running time (considering all the possible tours), Held and Karp presented in~\cite{heldkarp62} a dynamic programming algorithm running in time $O(n^22^n)$, which as of today remains the fastest known deterministic algorithm for TSP (a faster randomized algorithm exists~\cite{bjorklund}).
+TSP was shown to be inapproximable to within a constant factor by Orponen and Manilla in 1990~\cite{orponenmannila90}.
+Some generalizations of TSP include a version with unknown environment which is discovered while visiting the cities, known as the \textsc{Covering Canadian Traveler Problem}~\cite{canadian1,canadian2}, and more recently, a version operating on a temporal graph where costs between cities are time-dependent, known as \textsc{Time Dependent TSP}~\cite{fontaine:hal-03865036}.
+Another problem closely related to the \TSP is the \textsc{Bamboo Garden Trimming Problem} \cite{gkasieniec2017bamboo,kuszmaul2022bamboo}, where one aims to maintain the height of a forest of bamboos to a minimum.